Belligerent Trump debate performance stokes fears among Republicans about November

 “If he doesn’t correct it, I guess he didn’t misspeak,” Scott said.

-The president told reporters Wednesday afternoon that he is unfamiliar with the Proud Boys group despite seeming familiar with them on Tuesday night.
+The president told reporters Wednesday afternoon that he is unfamiliar with the Proud Boys group — which has white supremacist ties and sometimes employs nationalist rhetoric — despite seeming familiar with them on Tuesday night.

 “I don’t know who the Proud Boys are,” Trump told reporters.
 “I mean, you’ll have to give me a definition, because I really don’t know who they are.
 I can only say they have to stand down.
 Let law enforcement do their work.”